lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 Each trigger in LP mode wraps and transfers wstETH equal to the sell half.
 Partial or unfilled orders leave excess wstETH in the provisioner with no LDO counterpart.
 There are two resolution paths:

 - **`retryFromStonks()`** recovers stETH from an expired Order to Stonks and creates a new order.
 Shares ETH price floor and oracle quotability gates with `triggerExecution()` but bypasses budget gates since stETH was already committed.
-- **`unwrapExcessWstEth()`** unwraps excess wstETH to stETH and returns it to the NESTController after a cooldown.
+- **`unwrapExcessWstEth()`** unwraps excess wstETH to stETH and returns it to the NESTController after a cooldown (one order duration in seconds after the last order timestamp).
 Uses a clamp target accounting for all sell-side stETH still in the pipeline.
 After transfer, `accountForReturnedExcess()` on the controller adjusts both `annualSpendAccumulatorUSD` and `cumulativeBuybacksUSD` to prevent double-counting.

 #### LP Token Management